Compulsory education, special leave, or exemption

 Exemption from school attendance

-- If your child is ill or there is a religious holiday, please notify the school that your child will not be attending school.
+- If your child is sick or there is a religious holiday, please notify the school that your child will not be attending.

-- In other cases, you must request leave from the school principal.
+- In other cases, you should request leave from the school principal.

 What do I need?

-- For psychological and physical complaints: a statement from a doctor, educator, or psychologist.
+- For mental or physical health issues: a statement from a doctor, educator, or psychologist.

-- If you feel that no school in the area matches your beliefs or outlook on life: a statement explaining why this is the case.
+- If you feel that none of the schools in your area align with your religious beliefs or your outlook on life: a statement explaining why this is the case.

 - If your child attends school abroad: a statement from the principal of the foreign school.